Geo-Python-2017/Exercise-4/README.md

  - How many temperatures are there within each temperature class?
     - I.e. count the number of zeros, ones, twos, and threes in the `temp_classes` -list and print out the results
     - Tip: You might want to consider using a [`count()` -function](https://www.tutorialspoint.com/python/list_count.htm) *OR* a `for` -loop to find this out.
+ - comment your code and add a docstring at the beginning of your script that explains what the `temp_analyzer` script does and how it is used.
- - Commit your `temp_analyzer.py` script to your own GitHub Exercise 4 repository
+ - commit your `temp_analyzer.py` script to your own GitHub Exercise 4 repository

 # Answers